Table of Contents:

 - Understand all requirements before you agree.

 - Get it in writing so there is no misunderstanding.
 Also helps prevent changes in requests midstream.
+It helps to create an Instagram collaboration template so you can use this for all your brand collaborations.

 - Once you begin a collaboration (receive product) you are in a precarious place if a list of requirements arrives that you didn’t expect.